In Taylor case, limits of law overcome calls for justice

 Taylor’s boyfriend, Kenneth Walker, was with her at the apartment and fired a shot at Louisville police Sgt.
 Jonathan Mattingly after the door was broken down.
 Walker has said he fired because he feared he was being robbed or that it might be an ex-boyfriend of Taylor’s trying to get in.
 Mattingly was struck in the leg and returned fire, along with other officers who were outside the apartment.

 But the officers who opened fire on Taylor were determined by prosecutors to be justified in using force because they acted in self defense.
-The officer who shot into a neighbor’s apartment and not at Taylor was the one who was charged with a felony.
+The officer who shot into a neighbor’s apartment was the one who was charged with a felony.
 Brett Hankison faces up to five years in prison on each of the three wanton endangerment charges.

 The grand jury’s decision was swiftly condemned by activists, celebrities and others as a shocking miscarriage of justice.
-Minutes after the announcement, demonstrators began to march down one of the main Louisville thoroughfares, chanting “No justice, no peace.”
+Minutes after the announcement, demonstrators began to march down a Louisville thoroughfare, chanting “No justice, no peace.”

 “The rallying cries that have been echoing throughout the nation have been once again ignored by a justice system that claims to serve the people,” said attorney Ben Crump, who is representing Taylor’s family.
 “But when a justice system only acts in the best interest of the most privileged and whitest among us, it has failed.”

-The long-awaited decision came amid calls for police reform across the U.S. spurred by the death of George Floyd in Minneapolis and other Black Americans by law enforcement.
-It also happened against the backdrop of a divisive election season that includes a fight over an open Supreme Court seatand repeated comments from President Donald Trump portraying demonstrators as violent mobs.
+The long-awaited decision came amid calls for police reform across the U.S., spurred by the death of George Floyd in Minneapolis and other Black Americans by law enforcement.
+The backdrop now includes a divisive election season, with a fight over an open Supreme Court seatand repeated comments from President Donald Trump portraying demonstrators as violent mobs.

 “You can’t get justice from a tragedy.
 What we have is a series of events that culminated in the use of self defense” both by Taylor’s boyfriend and the officers, said Jan Waddell, a Louisville defense attorney.
 “Just because Breonna was in caught the middle of that and she was the victim of a shooting doesn’t mean that either one of those parties engaged in criminal activity,” he said.